 It is also worth noting that Verena Street partners with the Rainforest Alliance.
 The organization helps protect farmers, the environment, and wildlife in the areas where farmers grow coffee.
 That way, you can enjoy peace of mind knowing that your beans for cold brew are also contributing to a worthy cause.

-There are plenty of phrases that stand out when it comes to Koffee Kult’s Dark Roast Coffee Beans.
+There are plenty of phrases that stand out when it comes to Koffee Kult’s Dark Roast .
 For instance, the product is gourmet, freshly roasted, 100 percent Arabica, and oil-free.
 The company is also family-owned and operated.

 The single most effective descriptor may be that the Dark Roast Coffee Beans were voted number one for strong, bold flavor.
 The beans for this coffee come from Colombia, Guatemala, and Sumatra.
 The blend provides a smooth and low acid taste inside a substantial body with tones of cinnamon and cocoa.

-At this point, you have (hopefully) found coffee beans that you love.
+At this point, you have (hopefully) found the coffee bean brand that you love.
 The important thing now is finding out how to prepare them.
-Of course, there is no single recipe or method when it comes to cold brews.
+Of course, there is no single recipe or method when it comes to cold brewing.
 Instead, the brewing process will depend on your tastes and preferences.

 For instance, whether or not you have a light or medium roast can alter the final flavor of the product.
-The same can be said of how coarse the grind is.
+The same can be said of the coarse grind.
 To make your life straightforward, here are two fast and easy ways to get a delicious cold coffee.

 It is challenging to select a single pre-ground coffee because blends and preferences vary from person to person.
 That said, grind size matters.
 If the grind is too fine, the cup will be over-extracted.
 Grounds that are too fine will leave you with a watery beverage.